danpalmer/danpalmer.me/posts/2021-09-11-implicit-hiring-criteria.md

 Another good example of things implicitly sought in interview processes is with take-home tests.
 These are often open ended, which selects for candidates who have significant free time to spend on the test.
+Is having lots of free time a necessary criteria for the role?
+Probably not, and so it's important to not make it an implicit criteria.

 It's important to know what skills an interview is _implicitly_ selecting for.
-Are they important?
+Are they really important?

 ---